Dan Deșliu

 Dan Deșliu (August 31, 1927 – September 4, 1992) was a Romanian poet.

 Born in Bucharest, his parents were Ștefan Deșliu, an accountant at the Bulandra Theatre company and later administrator of the Workers' Theatre, and his wife Elena (née Săndulescu).
 He began secondary school at Matei Basarab Lyceum in his native city, followed by the Mediaș aeronautics school and the Bucharest industrial and building high school.
 He then attended the Dramatic Arts Conservatory under Maria Filotti.
 From 1946 to 1948, he appeared as an actor at Petroșani and Bucharest, also working as an editor for Flacăra magazine.
 He was later an editor at Scînteia and, between 1961 and 1962, was editor-in-chief at Luceafărul.
 His first published work was the sonnet "Paseri", which appeared in George Călinescu's Lumea in 1945; his first book was the 1949 Goarnele inimii.
-He won the State Prize in 1949, 1950 and 1951, and in 1974 was awarded the Romanian Writers' Union Prize for his book Cetatea de pe aer.
+He won the State Prize in 1949, 1950 and 1951.
+In 1971 he was awarded the Order of Cultural Merit, 2nd class, and in 1974 he received the Romanian Writers' Union Prize for his book Cetatea de pe aer.
 In 1978, he took the same prize for Un haiduc pe bicicletă.
 Together with Eugen Frunză, he composed the lyrics for "Te slăvim, Românie", which served as Romania's national anthem from 1953 to 1975.